-- (3) The period to be specified in an order under subsection (2) shall be seven days, unless it appears to the court that a longer or shorter period would be appropriate in the particular circumstances of the application. - (4) The conditions referred to in subsection (2) are that - - (a) there are reasonable grounds for suspecting that a specified person has carried on or has benefited from drug trafficking; - (b) there are reasonable grounds for suspecting that the material to which the application relates- - (i) is likely to be of substantial value (whether by itself or together with other material) to the investigation for the purpose of which the application is made; and - (ii) does not consist of or include items subject to legal privilege; and - (c) there are reasonable grounds for believing that it is in the public interest, having regard to - - (i) the benefit likely to accrue to the investigation if the material is obtained; and that the material should be produced or that access to it should be given.
+- (3) The period to be specified in an order under subsection (2) shall be seven days, unless it appears to the court that a longer or shorter period would be appropriate in the particular circumstances of the application. - (4) The conditions referred to in subsection (2) are that - - (a) there are reasonable grounds for suspecting that a specified person has carried on or has benefited from drug trafficking; - (b) there are reasonable grounds for suspecting that the material to which the application relates- - (i) is likely to be of substantial value (whether by itself or together with other material) to the investigation for the purpose of which the application is made; and - (ii) does not consist of or include items subject to legal privilege; and - (c) there are reasonable grounds for believing that it is in the public interest, having regard to - - the benefit likely to accrue to the investigation if the material is obtained; and - (ii) the circumstances under which the person in possession of the material holds it, that the material should be produced or that access to it should be given.